Leef-Snake/YATM/README.md

 Yet Another Terminal Mod for Lethal Company

 ## Stats
-You can show the current stats of the savefile that are usually shown after being fired.
+You can show the current stats of the savefile that are usually shown after being fired.<br />
 The stats include:
 - Days survived
 - Deaths